humanmade/altis-cloud/docs/cdn/asset-compression.md

 ### What about Brotli compression?

+[Brotli](https://en.wikipedia.org/wiki/Brotli) is a modern compression algorithm developed by Google to replace gzip with higher compression ratios.
+[Support for Brotli is available in all modern browsers](https://caniuse.com/brotli), constituting ~96% of users.

-It can provide a meaningful boost to compression for non-image assets like javascript or CSS.
-Brotli compression is only partially supported, meaning it can only be used on-the-fly by at the CDN, and not for `text/html` MIME Types and [not all browsers support Brotli](https://docs.w3cub.com/browser_support_tables/brotli).
+Brotli can provide a meaningful boost to compression for non-image assets like JavaScript or CSS.
+Altis has partial support for Brotli at the CDN layer.
+Support for dynamic (`text/html`) responses is not currently available.

 Brotli support on Altis is currently available on an opt-in basis.
 To enable Brotli on your application, contact [Altis Support](https://docs.altis-dxp.com/guides/getting-help-with-altis/).